What Are Back Extension Exercises?

 Superman Hold:

 The Superman hold is your go-to for an all-in-one back workout.
 Not only does it fire up your lower back, but it also gets your glutes, hamstrings, and even your shoulders in on the action.
-Better still, it’s kinda like a wake-up call, full-body style, for your backside.
+Better still, it’s kinda like a wake-up call, good full body workout at home, for your backside.
 Why hold the position?
 Well, for one, it’s for this thing called endurance.
 In real life, your back needs to keep you up for more than just a flash second.
 This exercise disciplines it to be strong for a long time.

 Steps to do it: